EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 #### Parameters (you should post):
   * name {String} /REQUIRED/ The name you want to give to the new group
   * featureSwitch {Object} The features that available for users belong to this group.
 Please note that now it doesn't has any function, but later there will be a list of possible features which you can choose from.

+####Answer
+An object containing the MongoDB _id of the newly created group:
+  - _id {String}

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

 ___